 It is a bright day; people all around.
 Some happy faces, some not so.
 Just to my right passed a kid, fighting with his mom, for his mother wasn’t buying him chocolates.
 An elderly couple, here to see the doctor.
 I see a middle-aged couple fighting for groceries to be bought.
 Outside the café, a gang of young guys celebrating; maybe they have won some game.
 There are hundreds of others around.
 They are not even aware; their lives would finally find purpose.

 Me?
 I know; I have this clock ticking in my jacket, but not a sensation in my stomach.
 There is not a single bit inside me that is scared of what is going to happen in a few moments from now.
 There is going to be a blast, I would be burnt to ashes.
-There might be the pain, burning, and all the sufferings.
+There might be a pain, burning, and all the sufferings.
 But no not a bit of me is scared.

 I was burning like hell, but waiting to live every moment so that I could admire each and every of my co-traveler on my last journey.
 Every single particle of me, all the atoms that constitute my body, even the quarks, and the leptons, wanted to thank each and everyone around.